 - 3. Click Arming Schedule to set the arming schedule for the alarm input.
 Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 4.
 Click Linkage Method and check the checkbox to select the linkage method taken for the alarm input.
-Refer to Task 3: Set the Linkage Method for Motion Detection in Section 10.1.1. - 5.
-You can copy your settings to other alarm inputs.
+Refer to Task 3: Set the Linkage Method for MotionDetection in Section 10.1.1.

+- 5. You can copy your settings to other alarm inputs. - 6.
+Click Save to save the settings.